holypython/Watermarkd/README.md

 0.7.0.3 - Fixed __init__.py files for correct installation.

+0.7.1.0 - Added Batch GUI, fixed Cancel button, fixed path conflicts

 ### Upcoming Work

-Batch Graphic User Interface (soon)
+Batch Graphic User Interface (done)

+Add Dynamic font_size calculation to batch function. (soon)

 Improved algorithm For spreading out watermark text (maybe soon)

+Add color options for watermarking white color dominant images (maybe soon)

 A sibgling class to the only current class: Spread, potentially named Place that can be used to places a single watermark text on the image. (not so soon)